PSYZ1234/GTR-Loc/README.md

 ## Train (Following LightLoc)

 We follow LightLoc to train the network.
+Replace model.py with gtrloc.py.

 #### Oxford/QEOxford